FREE ACT FOR JUNIORS

 Do I need to do anything to sign up for the test?

 Registration is not necessary.
 All juniors enrolled at Parkway Central are automatically registered to take the test.
-The required non-test portion of the answer folder will be completed during Ac Lab in March.
+The required non-test portion of the answer folder will be completed during Ac Lab on March 11th.

 What if I have an IEP or 504 Plan that gives me accommodations on testing?